globsoc/haikus/README.md

 ## To Do

 I need to improve the clarity of the legend in Figure 2 or the overall image resolution.

+## Status

+Pre-release.

+This book's manuscript is being reviewed by the publisher.
+The code, data, and visualizations should be considered tentative and may be revised prior to publication.